Surakshajain06/ECG-Classification-using-Autoencoder/readme.md

 # ECG Signal Classification Using Autoencoder Features

 ## Problem Statement:
-&nbspThe aim is to classify normal and abnormal heartbeats from MIT-BIH ECG data by first using a 1D convolutional autoencoder to extract compressed heartbeat features, then training classifiers like Random Forest or XGBoost on these features.
+&nbsp;The aim is to classify normal and abnormal heartbeats from MIT-BIH ECG data by first using a 1D convolutional autoencoder to extract compressed heartbeat features, then training classifiers like Random Forest or XGBoost on these features.
 This reduces noise and dimensionality, improving efficiency and accuracy in arrhythmia detection.

 ## Exploratory data analysis
-&nbspEach row summarizes one MIT-BIH ECG record, including its ID, sampling rate, total samples, and lead information.
+&nbsp;Each row summarizes one MIT-BIH ECG record, including its ID, sampling rate, total samples, and lead information.
 It also lists the number of detected heartbeats based on R-peak annotations.
 <div align="center">
   <figure>
     <img src="Images/Signal_summary.png" alt="ECG signal summary" width="100%"/>